Links for Palaeobotanists

 Hans Kerp, Abdallah Abu Hamad, Klaus Bandel & Birgit Niemann: A new Upper Permian flora from the Middle East with typical Triassic Gondwana elements.
 Abstract, The 15th Plant Taphonomy Meeting, Naturalis, National Museum of Natural History, Leiden, The Netherlands, 12-13th November 2004.

-Enzo Kon'no (1973): New species of Pleuromeia and Neocalamites from the Upper Scythian Bed in the Kitakami Massif, Japan.
-PDF file.
+E. Kon'no (1973): New species of Pleuromeia and Neocalamites from the Upper Scythian Bed in the Kitakami Massif, Japan.
+PDF file, Sci.
+Rep. Tohoku Univ., 43.

 V.A.
 Krassilov and E.V.
 Karasev (2009): Paleofloristic evidence of climate change near and beyond the Permian-Triassic boundary.
 PDF file, Palaeogeogr.
 Palaeoclimatol.
 Palaeoecol., 284: 326-336.